ynikitenko/lena/docs/source/tutorial/answers.rst

-Consequently, if we want to branch the sequence, we need to think what to do: to start only when all consumers asked, to use a buffer, or to start with one consumer and to push the rest of the data conforming to the *push* model.
+Consequently, if we want to branch the sequence, we need to think what to do: to start only when all consumers asked, to use a buffer, or to start with one consumer and to push data into the others conforming to the *push* model.

 Part 2
 ------